TameemZahid/project1/MicroK8s-Installation-ubuntun-22.04.md

 `microk8s add-node`

+> [!IMPORTANT]
-// This will return some joining instructions which should be executed on the MicroK8s instance that you wish to join to the cluster
+> This will return some joining instructions which should be executed on the MicroK8s instance that you wish to join to the cluster